 The next night was my first Captain shift at the year’s newest venue, the balcony lobby of the Imperial Theatre.
 When I arrived, I sorted everything out and found out there wasn’t the prerecorded opening on site that night.
 I was so glad that it gave me the extra motivation to blow the socks off the moderate-sized crowd there that night.
 I had nailed it and got a great reaction from the crowd.
 The show was “Denial Is a Wonderful thing”, I spent most of this show dealing with a situation so I didn’t get to hear much of the show.
 What I did hear was pretty good.

 The second show that night had a pretty good size crowd, MIDDLEhood.
 After this show started, I had overextended myself a bit and needed to get off my feet.
-I spend most of the show in the stairwell laying on the upper landing listening to the show, while Snapchat and instagram posting selfies.
-Occasionally, paying closer attention to the show like the description of a period.
+I spend most of the show in the stairwell laying on the upper landing listening to the show, while Snapchat and

 The next day, I was at the BMO theatre for Crippled and Two Minds Into One.
 Since I had the option, I insisted on doing the pre-show announcement for these shows and again, I got the reaction I was looking for and was so worth it.
 After the shows, it was the Not-So-Family game night.
 This was a great night, I started with playing some Hungry Hippos but that got old fast and a game of Cards Against Humanity began and that was beyond fun, as more people joined in it just got better.